DrLex0/FFCP-GCodeSnippets/README.md

 ## Step 1: install either the `make_fcp_x3g` script or the simpler BAT script

-The script applies some workarounds for a certain bug in PrusaSlicer, and then invokes the GPX program for you, to convert the G-Code produced by PrusaSlicer into x3g files that the printer understands.
+Either of these two scripts applies an important workaround for a certain bug in PrusaSlicer, and then invokes the GPX program for you, to convert the G-Code produced by PrusaSlicer into x3g files that the printer understands.
 Whatever variant of the script you will be using, it will be configured as *post-processing script* in PrusaSlicer to be run automatically after slicing.
 It will make your workflow easier.

 You can choose not to use this and do the GPX conversion and bug workarounds all manually and tediously.
 In that case, skip this and move to step 2, but I recommend you don't.

-To automatically invoke GPX, you must first [obtain the GPX binary](https://github.com/markwal/GPX) and install it somewhere.
+If you are using OctoPrint, you don't need GPX because it does the x3g conversion for you.
+Otherwise, you do need GPX: first [obtain the GPX binary](https://github.com/markwal/GPX) and install it somewhere.
 Use the most recent GPX build you can find.
 Do not use 2.0-alpha, it is broken.
 In OS X, gpx can be installed through [homebrew](https://brew.sh/).
 Important: if you are going to use the WSL Linux environment in Windows, do not install the Windows EXE.
 Instead, install the Linux GPX executable inside the Linux WSL environment (quite likely, running “`sudo apt install gpx`” in a Linux terminal will do the job).

-As for the post-processing script itself, your options are:
+As for the post-processing script itself, you need it regardless of whether you use OctoPrint or not.
+Your options are:

 1. **You are running Linux or Mac OS X:** you need the `make_fcp_x3g` Bash script.
-Open the script in an editor and edit at least the `GPX` path to point to where the gpx binary resides (try “`which gpx`” in a terminal if you don't know this path).
-Optionally edit the other values, following the instructions in the file's comments.
+Open the script in an editor, and modify it according to its instructions until you hit the “`No user serviceable parts`” line.
 When done, ensure the file is executable (`chmod a+x make_fcp_x3g`) and remember the full path to where you placed it.
 A suitable location would be a ‘bin’ folder in your home directory where you might also store other personal executable files.
 You can now move to *step 2.*
 2. **You are running WSL inside Windows:** you need the `make_fcp_x3g` Bash script, but also a BAT wrapper script to invoke it from within Windows.
 Follow the *WSL instructions* subsection below.
 3. **You are running Windows but have no WSL:** you need the `simple_ffcp_postproc.bat` script.
 Follow the *Fallback BAT script* instructions below.
 This BAT script only does the bare minimum to use PrusaSlicer with the FFCP, it is much recommended to use `make_fcp_x3g` instead if you can.